 Have You Been Exposed to Asbestos on the USS Almaack (AKA-10)?

 If you served on the USS Almaack (AKA-10), you might have been exposed to toxic asbestos fibers.
+Veterans diagnosed with asbestos-related cancer qualify for compensation and may file claims.
 We can put you in touch with highly trained asbestos attorneys if you are considering filing a claim.
-Call us at 760-621-6147, for more information.